 The following instructions explain the procedure required to align the beams in the HyperSwitch light source.
-It assumes that the lamp in the Cairn housing as been properly focused and attached to the side of the HSW (see the following section entitled "Xenon Bulb Replacement").
+It assumes that the lamp in the Cairn housing as been properly focused and attached to the side of the HSW.

-Adjust 1st Beam-Steering Mirror of HyperSwitch light source
+Adjust 1st Beam Steering Mirror of HyperSwitch light source

-1. Picture shows cover off and the removal of the screw that holds the protective cover over the galvo mirror with a 9/64" hex tool.
+1. Picture shows cover off and the removal of the screw that holds the cover over the galvo mirror with a 9/64" hex tool.